MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - By default, any required content not found on the Distribution Point will result in Office 365 client update failure.

 > [!NOTE]
-> Please note that a managed device will only download required changes from a Distribution Point.
-So when making multiple channels and architectures availble to clients, they will not download the whole content, but only required one.
+> A managed device downloads only the required changes from a Distribution Point.
+So when making multiple channels and architectures availble to clients, they will not download all the content, but only what's required for that client.

 End-user notifications: Delivered by Configuration Manager only when Available time and Deadline are the same.
 If Available time is prior to Deadline updates may be pre-staged, notifications may be delivered either by Configuration Manager or Office prior to deadline.